jcavera/subjective_time/README.md

 First, please note that it's impossible to keep accurate time with this device.
 Look to your normal clock for that.
 Not only is this device inherently (and often shockingly) inaccurate from a linear time perspective, but even the interval at which it updates itself is more-or-less random.
-And it will sometimes lie to you.
+Sometimes the messages are nonsensical.
+Sometimes they are shockingly prescient.
+And sometimes this clock will lie to you.

 This device knows many things but may only choose to tell you a few of them.
 It understands and tracks...